-The implementation of the MPRS will involve all stakeholders.
-However, the responsibility for overall co-ordination of implementation will rest with Government.
+The implementation of the MPRS will involve all stakeholders4.
+However, the responsibility for overall co-ordination of implementation will rest with Government, and in particular, the Ministry of Finance and Economic Planning.
 Crucial to the success of the MPRS is the need to implement only the MPRS.
 The strategy has been designed to be comprehensive and has been costed so that it is in line with the resources available.
 To be implemented, the MPRS must at all levels be translated into the Medium Term Expenditure Framework (MTEF) and the Budget, and that Budget itself must be fully implemented.

-Monitoring and evaluation of the MPRS implementation is key to the achievement of the goals of the MPRS and will assist in the annual review of the MPRS and its comprehensive review after three years.
+Monitoring and evaluation of the MPRS implementation is key to the achievement of the goals of the MPRS.
 MPRS implementation will be monitored using various indicators provided in the action plan for each component of the MPRS.
 Monitoring and evaluation of these various levels of indicators will take place at national, district and local levels.
-District level monitoring and evaluation systems are currently being designed and will be reviewed and fully integrated after the first annual review process.
+This system will involve all interested stakeholders at each of these levels, with overall co-ordination provided by the National Economic Council.
+District-level monitoring and evaluation systems are currently being designed and will be reviewed and fully integrated after the first annual review process.